Flin Flon: Mining

 The economy of Flin Flon was primarily reliant on and still remains largely dependent on base metal production (primarily copper and zinc with lesser gold and silver).
 Since the late 1910s, approximately 17 mines have operated in the Flin Flon vicinity.
 The most recent mine, the 777 Mine, closed in June 2022 with decommissioning completed shortly thereafter.

-Sphalerite (zinc) concentrate was produced and processed on-site to refined zinc while chalcopyrite (copper) concentrate was produced and sold for external copper production.
+Zinc concentrate (from sphalerite) was produced and processed on-site to refined zinc while copper concentrate (from chalcopyrite) was produced and sold for external copper production.
 Prior to the smelter closure in 2010, the chalcopyrite concentrate was refined on location.
 Although processing of any sulphide material usually emits large amounts of sulfur dioxide, the Hudbay plant used a zinc pressure leaching (ZPL) process which greatly reduced emissions.

 A DC Electric Locomotive, used at the main plant, is on display at the Flin Flon Museum.

 Marijuana production

 Flin Flon gained international notoriety in 2002 when the Government of Canada awarded a four-year contract to Saskatoon-based Prairie Plant Systems for the production of medicinal marijuana.
 The company set up operations in a mined-out area of the then-active Trout Lake Mine, an underground copper/zinc mine located just over 5 km northeast of Flin Flon city limits and owned by Hudbay to produce approximately 400 kg of medicinal marijuana annually.
 The entire operation was situated approximately 120 m underground for security and climate control reasons.

 In 2009, Prairie Plant Systems discontinued operation at the mine due to the expiry of their lease and the uncertainty regarding the pending closure of the mine, which occurred in 2011.